Hiking in Austria: The Best Hut-to-Hut Treks

 • Know your limits

-Hiking the Austria is the perfect outlet to escape from daily life.
+Hiking the Alta Via 1 is the perfect outlet to escape from daily life.
 It is an endurance sport along with a beautiful nature experience with a positive effect on body and mind —as long as one is in good shape and has a realistic picture of one's possibilities and limits—.
 Never overestimate yourself or underestimate the route.
 Don't overdo it!
-Always choose the slower variant and take more time for your plans.
+Always choose the slower option and take more time for your plans.
 Hiking under time pressure is not fun and at too fast a pace it can be dangerous.
 Be wise!

 • Plan carefully

 Good planning is half the work!
-Hiking maps, literature, the Internet and expert advice are invaluable when planning the route in the Austria and enable you to determine the length, altitude difference, difficulty and conditions of the hike.
+Hiking maps, literature, the Internet and expert advice are invaluable when planning the route of the Alta Via 1 and enable you to determine the length, altitude difference, difficulty and conditions of the hike.
 When planning group treks, the itinerary should always be planned for the weakest member of the group!
 The weather in the mountains can change incredibly quickly and rain, wind and cold all increase the risk factor.
-For this reason, always check the weather forecast beforehand and contact our trekking experts to find your way around before you start.
+For this reason, always check the weather forecast beforehand and contact our trekking experts to find your way before you start.

 • Be fully equipped